 On December 14, 2020, the Company issued 2,875,000 Class B ordinary shares to the Sponsor (the "Founder Shares") in exchange for the payment of \$25,000 from the Sponsor to cover for certain expenses on behalf of the Company.
 On January 29, 2021, the Company effected a share dividend of 12,125,000 Class B ordinary shares and on February 3 and February 26, 2021, the Sponsor surrendered 5,000,000 and 2,000,000 Class B ordinary shares for no consideration, respectively.
 The share dividend and share surrender resulted in an aggregate of 8,000,000 Class B ordinary shares outstanding.
 All shares and associated amounts have been retroactively restated to reflect the share capitalization.
-The holders of the Founder Shares agreed to forfeit up to an aggregate of 1,000,000 Founder Shares, on a pro rata basis, to the extent that the option to purchase additional shares was not exercised in full by the underwriters, so that the Founder Shares and the Forward Purchase Shares).
+The holders of the Founder Shares agreed to forfeit up to an aggregate of 1,000,000 Founder Shares, on a pro rata basis, to the extent that the option to purchase additional shares was not exercised in full by the underwriters, so that the Founder Shares would represent 20% of the Company's issued and outstanding shares after the Initial Public Offering (excluding the Private Placement Shares and the Forward Purchase Shares).
 The underwriters fully exercised the over-allotment option on March 11, 2021; thus, these 1,000,000 Founder Shares are no longer subject to forfeiture.